mrYakamoto/anagrams-1-detecting-anagrams/README.md

 ```
 *Figure 2*.
 Edge case examples for detecting anagrams.

 To be more certain that our method behaves as we expect, let's test for some edge cases.
 Figure 2 demonstrates some requirements for the behavior of our method.
-Each requirement should each be documented in our test suite and our method updated so that all tests pass.
+Each requirement should be documented in our test suite and our method updated so that all tests pass.

 ### Release 3: Extracting a Method